 Storage

+- Store - For any leftover pumpkin pancake mix, cover it and store it in the refrigerator.
+It will last up to three days.
 Any leftover already-cooked pumpkin spice pancakes can be stored at room temperature, but are best kept in the refrigerator where they will last longer.
 Add them to an airtight container or cover with plastic wrap and use them within four days.

-Leftover cooked pancakes can also be kept in a freezer for up to 14 days.
+- Freeze - Leftover cooked pancakes can also be kept in a freezer for up to 14 days.
 You can wrap them individually or freeze them on a tray and then add them to a freezer ziplock bag once frozen.

 The secret to getting a fluffy pancake is using baking powder.
 Don’t omit that ingredient thinking it isn’t important because it makes those pancakes fluffy and light.

 Milk adds richness and depth to the pancakes and is better than using water.
-Even if you use a pancake mix where the packet will tell you to use water, I highly suggest you use milk.
+Even if you use a pancake mix where the packet will tell you to use water, I highly suggest you use whole milk.
 You can thank me later!

 Either is fine.
 However, oil will give an even color to your pancakes.